Tinkerforge/doc/en/source/Hardware/Bricklets/Multi_Touch.rst

    :align: center
    :target: ../../_images/Bricklets/bricklet_multi_touch_custom_pad2_1200.jpg

-Dependent on your touch pads it might be necessary to adjust the sensitivity.
+Depending on your touch pads it might be necessary to adjust the sensitivity.
-Use the Brick Viewer Software to play around with it by changing the value until you have found a satisfying sensitivity.
-To accept the entered value press "Recalibrate".
+Use the Brick Viewer Software to play around with it by changing the value until you found a satisfying sensitivity.
+To transfer new values press "Recalibrate".

 .. _multi_touch_bricklet_circuit_board_pads: